 1. Ensure the UE is in state RRC_CONNECTED with generic procedure parameters Connectivity EN-DC, DC bearer MCG_and_SCG, Connected without release On and Test Mode On according to TS 38.508-1 [14] clause 4.5.
 NR Cell 3 is added as the SCell and activated.

-2. Set the parameters according to Tables 5.5.6.5.1.4.1-3, Table 5.5.6.5.1.5-1, Table 5.5.6.5.1.5-2 and Table 5.5.6.5.1.5-3.
+2. Set the parameters according to Tables 5.5.6.5.1.4.1-3, Table 5.5.6.5.1.5-1 and Table 5.5.6.5.1.5-3.
 Propagation conditions are set according to Annex C clauses C.2.2.

 3. The SS shall send an RRCConnectionReconfiguration message releasing the dedicated configuration of the initialDownlinkBWP and the initialUplinkBWP on NR Cell 2 and NR Cell 3.
-This message also configures another UE-specific bandwidth part, BWP-1, and indicates BWP-1 as the active DL BWP using firstActiveDownlinkBWP-Id, according to the initial condition of Active BWP-1 in Table 5.5.6.5.1.5-1, Table 5.5.6.5.1.5-2 and Table 5.5.6.5.1.5-3 for NR Cell 2 and NR Cell 3, respectively.
+This message also configures another UE-specific bandwidth part, BWP-1, and indicates BWP-1 as the active DL BWP using firstActiveDownlinkBWP-Id, according to the initial condition of Active BWP-1 in Table 5.5.6.5.1.5-1 and Table 5.5.6.5.1.5-3 for NR Cell 2 and NR Cell 3, respectively.

 4. The UE shall transmit an RRCConnectionReconfigurationComplete message.